ivanlam11703/Subway-Problem/README.txt

 For the sake of convenience, the only branch of the green line that is included is the E branch (to HEATH).
 The rest of the lines are included as shown in the image, and some bus routes are included as the ‘purple’ line.
 I left a pdf image of the routes in /files as a visual representation of what I am working with in case anyone is curious.
-I've also left the .txt file for all the possible lines/routes I endedup using in /files as well.
+I've also left the .txt file for all the possible lines/routes I ended up using in /files as well.

 ===================